Mr-Timn/Lelantos/README.md

 	* Have bp.exe run on startup
 	* Remove directory from list if it no longer exists
 	* Add option to drag folder to add it to list of directories

-	Possibly
-		* Create another process to open bp.exe if it is stopped and vise versa cause virus logic!
-		* Create windows application